Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/CheckBox.md

 ## Create with Style

-To create a CheckBox applying style, follow these steps:
+To create a checkbox using style, follow these steps:

 1. Create CheckBox using the default constructor: